 The Modern Art of Manufacture

-A duo of 30 x 30 cm designs.
+A duo of 500 x 500 mm designs.
 A so-called love letter to Manchester.

 Former capital of Lancashire, Manchester has long-served as prototype.
 The birthplace of the industrial revolution, the city's history and contemporary culture are inextricably linked with that of industrial development and decline.
 With the death of industrial Manchester came the birth of modernism and new cultural forces.
 From Hulme Crescents and a gargantuan Arndale centre, to the expansive UMIST campus, Manchester's modern and brutal architecture find representation in this work, always within the wider context of a city bound by industry.